-For more information about Passport's UM program, or to obtain a copy of the HCS Program Description, clinical criteria used for decision making, and how to contact a UM reviewer, access the Passport website or contact the UM department.
+For more information about Molina's UM program, or to obtain a copy of the HCS Program description, clinical criteria used for decision making, and how to contact an UM reviewer, access the Molina website or contact the UM department.

-Medical Groups/IPAs and delegated entities who assume responsibility for UM must adhere to Passport's UM Policies.
-Their programs, policies and supporting documentation are reviewed by Passport at least annually.
+Medical Groups/IPAs and delegated entities who assume responsibility for UM must adhere to Molina's UM Policies.
+Their programs, policies and supporting documentation are reviewed by Molina at least annually.

-UM Decisions
+UM decisions

-A decision is any determination made by Passport or the delegated Medical Group/IPA or other delegated entity with respect to the following:
+A decision is any determination made by Molina or the delegated Medical Group/IPA or other delegated entity with respect to the following:

-- Determination to authorize, provide or pay for services (favorable determination). - Determination to delay, modify, or deny payment of request (adverse determination). - Discontinuation of a payment for a service. - Payment for temporarily out-of-the-area renal dialysis services. - Payment for Emergency Services, post stabilization care or urgently needed services.
+- Determination to authorize, provide or pay for services (favorable determination) - Determination to delay, modify, or deny authorization or payment of request (adverse determination) - Discontinuation of a payment or authorization for a service

-Passport follows a hierarchy of medical necessity decision making with Federal and State regulations taking precedence.
-Passport covers all services and items required by State and Federal regulations.
+Molina follows a hierarchy of medical necessity decision making with Federal and State regulations taking precedence.
+Molina covers all services and items required by State and Federal regulations.